How ethical is The Body Shop?

 Is The Body Shop actually ethical?

-The Body Shop received a good rating for its Environmental Report, opposition to the use of genetically modified substances, animal welfare, and the availability of vegetarian and vegan items.
+The Body Shop received a good rating for its Environmental Report, opposition to the use of genetically modified substances, and commitment to cruelty-free products.

 However, The Body Shop does not perform well in other Environment-related criteria, as it has a severe lack of certified-Organic products.
 Though the brand claims to use some organic ingredients, the brand also admits that they do not make or stock any fully-certified products.